yoonsie/kage/README_Project02.txt

 1. Swipe left to move from first view to next view
 2. Press “Play” or “Study” button
-3. If you press “Study” you can press “<“ button to go back and play, if you play the game, however, you cannot go back to study
+3. If you press “Study” you can press “< Back“ button to go back
 4. Draw Kanji within 4 seconds.
 Press “next” if you finish early
 _________________